HolyBlackCat/cpp-tutorials/articles/recommended_compiler_flags.md

 Click on each for an explanation.<details><summary><b><code>-Wall -Wextra</code></b> — enable basic compiler warnings</summary>

-A "warning" is when a compiler tells you that it thinks your code is bugged, despite being valid C++.
-It won't tell by default though, you have to ask it.
+A "warning" is when a compiler tells you it thinks your code is bugged, despite being valid C++.
+It won't say it by default though, you have to ask it.

 For example, this program:
 ```cpp